Inversion of Control in NodeJS

 For someone with a Java and Spring background, IoC pattern is a great way to organize your application’s code.

-Under the hood
+Under the hood of Inversion of Control

-The library works parsing such DSL and adding the components defined to access them globally.
+The library works by parsing such DSL and adding the components defined to access them globally.
 This is done in three phases:

 Once the container is created, we define a new component called (21) invoking the component method that receives two arguments: